 Track the change request, including updated documentation for approvals.

-Definition and Scope Change control covers the control of all aspects of the Credit Union’s systems and software including the: hardware, software, operating systems, compilers and utilities, third-party and in-house developed software applications, and any network devices that could impact service, together with any access controls, command procedures, and documentation to support and process them.
+Definition and Scope Change control covers the control of all aspects of the Credit Union’s systems and software, including the hardware, software, operating systems, compilers, and utilities, third-party and in-house developed software applications, and any network devices that could impact service, together with any access controls, command procedures, and documentation to support and process them.

 Requirements